All Inclusive Price:

 - Three star category hotels with breakfast in Lhasa and Shigatse as per itinerary.

-- Tibet Travel permits
+- Tibet Travel permits and Chinese group visa.

 - Highly experienced English speaking guide including his salary, foods, accommodation, insurance etc.